Yashas10Gowda/DevCamper/README.md

 # DevCamper

 Worked on my Rest-API building skills.
-Looked around a bit and thought how about recreating a whole project from ground up using a totaly different tech-stack and then I came to conculsion that django and django-rest-framework is a deadly combination that goes head to against ME_N stacks.
+Looked around a bit and thought how about recreating a whole project from ground up using a totaly different tech-stack and then I came to conculsion that django and django-rest-framework is a deadly combination that goes head to head against ME_N stacks.

 ## Usage